mickeynp/combobulate/README.rst

 Top Tips for using Combobulate
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Combobulate is a minor mode.
-Its keys are bound to ``combobulate-LANGUAGE-map`` where LANGUAGE is a tree-sitter grammar language, such as ``go`` or ``python``.
-Use ``M-x describe-keymap`` to display the key bindings, or browse the transient UI bound to ``C-c o o``.
-Every key in the transient UI exist elsewhere also.
-You do not have to use it.

 Unlike most of Emacs's major modes and the specialized movement and editing they (may) offer, Combobulate is quite strict.
 It's strict about *where* you invoke certain commands or key bindings, and what happens when you type in different parts of the same line of code.

 That is because of the *concrete syntax tree*.
 Place your point anywhere in your source code and there might be 5, 10, 15 or more "nodes" in the tree where that point intersects wildly different nodes.